bubnovd/bubnovd.github.io/content/post/k8s-impersonate-en.md

 In Kubernetes you can use bellow access models: [Node, ABAC, RBAC, WebHook](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#authorization-modules).
-The most popular model is Role Based Access Control (RBAC).
+The most popular model is Role Based Access Control (RBAC) - default system in k8s.
 It has several related entities:
 - role describes access rigths
 - user (can be User, Group or ServiceAccount)
 - RoleBinding - entity united roles and users